-Two programs that can be used with the custom firmware on your router are WinSCP and Putty.
+Two programs that can be used with the ROOter firmware on your router are WinSCP and Putty.

 WinSCP is a program that allows you to access files on the router and copy them to and from your computer.
 It also allows you to edit files on the router.
 Think of it as Windows Explorer for the router.

-Putty is a terminal program that is used to access the shell program running on the router and gives you low level access to the command line.
+Putty is a terminal program that is used to access the shell program running on the router and gives you access to the Linux command line.

 The first time you run the program you will be presented with the login dialog, where you enter the necessary information to log into the router.